Balsamic-Seasoned Steak Recipe

 - 2 teaspoons steak sauce

 - 2 ounces sliced reduced-fat Swiss cheese, cut into thin strips

 - 2. Turn steak; drizzle with 1 tablespoon vinegar mixture.
-Broil 4-6 minutes longer or just until meat reaches desired doneness (for medium-rare, a thermometer should read 145°; medium, 160°; well-done, 170°).
+Broil just until meat reaches desired doneness (for medium-rare, a thermometer should read 135°; medium, 160°), 4-6 minutes.

 3 ounces cooked beef with 1/2 ounce cheese: 188 calories, 8g fat (3g saturated fat), 70mg cholesterol, 116mg sodium, 2g carbohydrate (1g sugars, 0 fiber), 26g protein.
 Diabetic Exchanges: 3 lean meat, 1/2 fat.